Bryophyt3/Template_Hub/README.md

 A: Yes, just make sure to leave the credits for every one that contributed to the repository.
 You may link this repository contributors file.

-	❓ - I have some templates but i don't use GitHub.
-How can i contribute.
+	❓ - I have some templates but I don't use GitHub.
+How can I contribute?

 A: You can message me directly on Discord (Zektor#5616) or in Obsidian Forum (Zektor).